 There will also be a category for film and/or digital media.
-Entries should not exceed five minutes in length and should be submitted on 1/2 inch VHS tape, CD-R disk, or DVD-R disk.
+Entries should not exceed five minutes in length and should be submitted on Flash drive, CD-R disk, or DVD-R disk.

 There will be separate judging for elementary, middle and high school entries.

 Size Limit: Due to limited display space at the Holocaust Center, students are requested to make their entries no larger than 22” X 14”.
 This is one-half the size of a standard sheet of poster board.
 Three dimensional art should occupy a “footprint” no larger than 22” X 14”.

 1. The entry must be the original work of the student

 2. A Cover Sheet is required for each entry

 3. All entries become the property of the Holocaust Memorial Resource and Education Center of Florida upon submission.

 Submission of an entry in this contest constitutes permission for the Holocaust Center to publish the entry, in whole or in part, in a printed or online collection of student work